Why Stop Now (film): Plot

 The group returns to the Puerto Rican restaurant to find a party in progress.
 Sprinkles and Black pick up the drugs while Eduardo dances with Eli's mother.
 Eli and Sprinkles drink tequila at the bar, and Sprinkles assures Eli he is a musical genius and encourages him to pursue his dream.
 He also gives Eli the cocaine his mom needs.
 Eli tells his mom to take the drugs, but she refuses, saying she no longer needs rehab.
 He calls her a liar and storms out.

 Eli runs into the reenactors on the street and reveals his feelings to Chloe.
 Eli gets a call from his mom and runs to Trish's house to find her hysterical as Trish is hiding Nicole in the bathroom until Penny leaves.
 Eli chastises Trish, tells Nicole to stop using the puppet, and tells Penny that Nicole can't come home unless she goes to rehab.
 They agree that Trish will look after Nicole while Eli's mom gets help.

 Eli takes Penny back to the rehab clinic and keeps watch while she does the cocaine.
 She apologizes to Eli and says she wants him to go to the conservatory.
 She also tells him addiction runs in his genes and he will end up in rehab eventually, then goes to check in.
-Eli returns to the reenactment area to find Chole.
+Eli returns to the reenactment area to find Chloe.
 Eli's piano teacher calls him to say that the judges, surprisingly, want him back for another audition the following day.
 Chloe gives him a hat and character name to join the reenactment, signaling the start of their relationship.
 The next day Eli plays beautifully at the audition despite his hand injury.